bonedaddy/web3-super-user/USER_ACCOUNTS.md

 ```

 Afterwards running this script, execute `google-authenticator` and follow the prompts.
 Once this is done edit `/etc/pam.d/sshd` and comment out the line `@include common-auth`, which will disable password prompts for sshd, enabling only ssh-key  authentication, and OTP verification.
 The above configuration will require the first time sudo is invoked the user provides a 2FA code.

-# Maintenance Admin

-The `maintenance-adm` account is used for performing all systems administration tasks, and has `sudo` group membership.
-In addition to this access to the `sudo` command should be gated behind 2FA.